LeviRosol/TheWallsMiniGame/README.md

 * Any bug fixes that need to be done
 * Neaten the coding
 * Update chat so it looks nicer
-* Team chat
 * Punch a block so that you are marked as ready
 * Can edit an arena, Once doing this, you don't need to put the Arena Name at the end of every command
-* Spectator more
-* Timer signs
 * Team selection
-* Don't get kicked from the game if you leave and join again (after 30 seconds or about)

 **Demonstration Servers**